rdiez/Tools/OpenVPN/README.txt

       allowed-clients.txt
       tls-verify-script.pl

-    And make sure they are readable by openvpn-unpriviledged-user (but not writable).
+    Make sure those files are readable by openvpn-unpriviledged-user (but not writable).
     The Perl script needs to be executable by that user too.
     The following commands set tight permissions for those files: cd /openvpn-allowed-clients